n3dst4/gumshoe-fvtt/README.md

 Done!
 New PCs will now automatically be given the abilities in your new compendium.
 Also, if you create a party tracker, it will show those abilities in the list.

+## Translations

+Thanks to Foundry's translation systems, plus the excellent [Babele](https://gitlab.com/riccisi/foundryvtt-babele) module, and the enormous contributions from many volunteers, INVESTIGATOR will work in more languages than just my native English!
+Check out the [Translations page on the wiki](https://gitlab.com/n3dst4/investigator-fvtt/-/wikis/Translations) to see what has been translated into which langauges and get instructions if you'd like to contribute a translation.

 ## Setting up any system that isn't built in